-If your symptoms are mild, and until you can confirm if you have COVID-19 or not, stay home and separate yourself from family members and pets as much as possible.
-(Right now there’s no evidence that COVID-19 can be spread to pets, but it’s not certain).
+If your symptoms are mild, and until you can confirm if you have COVID-19 or not, stay home and separate yourself from family members as much as possible.
 This is especially important if you have had contact with someone who may have the virus.

 2. Get medical help for more severe symptoms.

-If your symptoms are more serious, you have a very high fever, feel very weak, and are short of breath, you should get medical help—but don’t just show up at the hospital or your healthcare provider’s office.
+If your symptoms are more serious, for instance if you have a very high fever, feel very weak, or are short of breath, you should get medical help—but don’t just show up at the hospital or your healthcare provider’s office.
 Call your healthcare provider and tell him or her that you have or suspect you have COVID-19.
 If your symptoms are so severe you need emergency care, call ahead so healthcare workers can prepare.

 3. Wear a mask.

 If you need to leave your house to see a doctor, wear a mask to protect others.
-You might also want to wear a mask at home during times you’re in the same room with another family member.
+You should also wear a mask at home during times you’re in the same room with another family member.